Jon Scheyer: High school career

 Because Scheyer's talent was obvious by the time he was set to start high school, many people encouraged his parents to move so he could attend a high school with a powerhouse basketball program.
 The move was recommended so that he would have a greater chance of success.
-Scheyer shrugged off the suggestion, telling his parents: "We'll just do it here.
-We'll build the success at Glenbrook North."
-His father said, "I get chills thinking about it.
-That wasn't my vision.
-It wasn't Laury's.
-It wasn't his coaches'.
-That was Jon's vision, and it never occurred to him that anything else would happen."
+Scheyer shrugged off the suggestion.

 Scheyer attended Glenbrook North High School and led the Spartans to an Illinois High School Association Class AA state basketball championship as a junior, a 3rd-place finish in 2003 as a freshman, and an Elite Eight appearance in the state playoffs three out of four years from 2003 to 2006.
 Scheyer was known as the "Jewish Jordan", and the Spartans' state championship team is the only high school state championship basketball squad in the nation known to have included an all-Jewish starting line-up.

 As a freshman, Scheyer led Glenbrook North in scoring and assists and was First Team All-State as a sophomore in 2004.
 Scheyer was the only non-senior among those First Team All-State selections and was the only underclassman on any of the first three All-State squads.
 As a junior, he averaged 26 points, five rebounds, and five assists.
 His coach David Weber said, "I call him a combination of Larry Bird and 'Pistol' Pete (Maravich).
 He's got the flair, the passing abilities.
 He's got good size.
 He's a rare player in this day and age."
 Scheyer rose to national fame in his senior year by scoring 21 points in 75 seconds of play during a one-man comeback effort in the last minute and a half of a high school game against Proviso West High School, in an effort to keep alive his team's 35-game winning streak.
 It has been called one of the best performances ever on a high school court.
 As a senior, Scheyer averaged 32 points, six rebounds, five assists, and three steals.